ShivaniZujam/Hospital-Emergency-Room-Dashboard/README.md

 # Hospital-Emergency-Room-Dashboard
-I have created Hospital Emergency Room Dashboard to provide key insights into hospital emergency performance.
-It visually represents patient data to help hospital administrators monitor and improve operational efficiency, patient satisfaction, and departmental performance.
+I have created Hospital Emergency Room Dashboard to improve efficiency and provide useful insights.
+This dashboard will help stakeholders monitor, analyze, and make better decisions for managing patients and improving services.

 <h3>🎯 Objectives</h3>
 <ul>